TheLobster1/ThreadingTheNeedle/README.md

-# File Finder - C# .NET MAUI
+# Extreme File Finder - C# .NET MAUI

 ## Introduction

+Extreme File Finder is an application used for finding files on your system using multiple threads.
+It will look through specified folders or all folders.

 ### About the developers

-This game is being developed part of the course "C#2" at NHL Stenden University of Applied Sciences.
+This application is being developed part of the course "Threading in C#" at NHL Stenden University of Applied Sciences.

 Below you can find the team members:

 |        Name        |